killermann/facilitator-cards/content/cards/heads-down-hands-up.md

 ---

 Ask the group to put their heads down (or close their eyes).
-Prompt them with a "yes or no" question, asking participants to raise their hands to symbolize a vote for "yes."
+Prompt them with a yes-or-no question, asking participants to raise their hands to symbolize a vote for "yes."
 Count the hands raised.
 Can be repeated with several prompts in a row.
 Optionally, sharing the results in between votes might inform the next decision.